-EMSP 2540 - CLINICAL APPLICATIONS FOR THE PARAMEDIC IV (0-3-1) Co-requisites: EMSP 2320, EMSP 2330, EMSP 2530, EMSP 2140, EMSP 2310
+EMSP 2540 - CLINICAL APPLICATIONS FOR THE PARAMEDIC IV (0-3-1)

 This course provides the paramedicine student with supervised clinical experience in various clinical settings.
 This is a series of courses that also includes: EMSP 2510, EMSP 2520, EMSP 2530, EMSP 2550, EMSP 2560 and EMSP 2570.
 The successful completion of all of these will result in meeting all clinical standards required by the State Office of Emergency Medical Services and Trauma (SOEMST).